Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

-Marriage: A Vow of Small Things - Marriage Message #171
+Marriage: A Vow of Small Things – MM #171

 If there’s something we’ve learned well, it’s that bigger doesn’t mean better and small doesn’t mean insignificant.
 God fed a multitude of people with a small boy’s simple offering.
-We’ve found that some of the most meaningful gifts we’ve received have been that which didn’t cost very much.
+Some of the most meaningful gifts we’ve received have been that, which didn’t cost very much.

-A foot rub when your feet are tired and swollen, or a back rub when you’re hurting after a long day, or a cold glass of ice water given when you’re outside working in the hot sun are priceless gifts to you when your spouse gives them to you lovingly and without being asked.
+A foot rub when your feet are tired and swollen, or a back rub given when you’re hurting after a long day is priceless.
+Or a cold glass of ice water given when you’re outside working in the hot sun is a blessing when your spouse gives it to you without being asked.

-As we’re writing this marriage message, I’m looking at a homemade “Certificate of Achievement” that hangs over our desk that our son David and our son John made for us so many years ago when they were small boys which says, “This is to certify that Steve and Cindy Wright are the best couple in the world.”
-It’s signed by both of them and put into a simple hand made frame.
+As we’re writing this marriage message, I’m looking at a homemade “Certificate of Achievement.”
+It hangs over our desk.
+Our sons David and John made it for us many years ago when they were small boys.
+It says, “This is to certify that Steve and Cindy Wright are the best couple in the world.”
+It’s framed and signed by both of them.

-It may not have taken them long to make it or cost them much to put together but to us it’s priceless.
+It may not have taken them long to make it.
+And it may not have cost them much to put together.
+But to us it’s priceless.
 Small and inexpensive can still be priceless when it’s motivated by love.

 Dr. Ronn Elmore writes more on the importance of these smaller gifts of love in his book, An Outrageous Commitment… The 48 Vows of an Indestructible Marriage, published by Harper Resources.
 In it he writes:

-Perhaps more than anyone, marriage partners need to remember the worth and beauty of small things —the tiny, seemingly insignificant gestures that often go unnoticed by long-married spouses.
-It is through these acts of consistent, tender selflessness that your and your mate’s aloneness may eventually be dispelled.
+Perhaps more than anyone, marriage partners need to remember the worth and beauty of small things.
+These are the tiny, seemingly insignificant gestures that often go unnoticed by long-married spouses.
+It is through these acts of consistent, tender selflessness that you and your mate’s aloneness may eventually be dispelled.

 Grand gestures say, “I choose to care about you.”
 But the tiny acts of generosity, the briefest words of reassurance, the unexpected hug, an admiring glance, and the offer of assistance when you didn’t ask for it-these tiny offerings loudly say, “You matter to me.”